Journalism students face a Catch-22: They need clips to get clips.

 What Editors Wish Freelancers Knew

-Join Rob Fischer, the news director of The New Yorker, Jane Kim, the culture editor of The Atlantic, and Hilary Howard, a features editor at The New York Times Metro desk, to talk about what writers should know about their work as editors, how to make the editorial process go smoothly, and what they’re looking for in pitches.
+Micah Hauser, an editor at The New Yorker, Jane Kim, the culture editor of The Atlantic, and Hilary Howard, a features editor at The New York Times Metro desk, to talk about what writers should know about their work as editors, how to make the editorial process go smoothly, and what they’re looking for in pitches.

 Pitching New York Stories